samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

       string"
 ```

-Strings in Hyperlambda can be escaped with the exact same semantics as you would escape your C# strings.
+Strings in Hyperlambda can be escaped with the exact same semantics as you would escape your C# strings,
+including referencing UNICODE characters in your strings.
+Hyperlambda is _always_ serialized using UTF8,
+so you can add any UNICODE characters in your Hyperlambda you wish.
+Just make sure you save your files
+as UTF8 if you are using an external code editor to edit your Hyperlambda files.

 ## Comments

-Hyperlambda accepts comments the exacts same way C# does, and you can use either multiline comments,
+Hyperlambda accepts comments the exacts same way C# does, and you can use either multiline comments
 or single line comments, like the following example illustrates.

 ```